vippsas/vipps-solutions/ev-charging/README.md

 # Electric vehicle charging

-Vipps is an excellent choice for Electric vehicle (EV) charging as practically all Norwegians have the Vipps app in their pocket.
+Vipps is an excellent choice for Electric vehicle (EV) charging as practically all Nordic people have the Vipps app on their phone.
 This removes the need to download a specific charging app.

-Implemented correctly, EV charging with Vipps, is a simple and efficient solution that lets your customers use your charging network with no hassle.
+This is a simple and efficient solution that lets your customers use your charging network with no hassle.

 ![EV charging with Vipps](images/ev-charging-process-icons.png)